Is VTI A Good Investment?

 - Seeks to track the performance of the US total market index

-- Contains large, mid, and small-cap stocks diversified across growth and value styles
+- Contains large, mid, and small-cap stocks diversified across value versus income versus growth investing styles

 - Employs a passively managed, index-sampling strategy